cableguy99/docs/docs/general/faq.md

 You can use the iOS and Android apps.
 Also you can create wallets with Metamask, MyEtherWallet.

-You can also use [https://wallet.testnet.tao.network](https://wallet.testnet.tao.network) to create an empty wallet, then use it as coinbase address.
+You can also use [https://wallet.testnet.tao.network](https://wallet.testnet.tao.network) to create an empty wallet, then use it as the coinbase address.

-#### I noticed that we need another wallet for masternode with a different mnemonic.
-Assume we use a hardware wallet, we would need another hardware wallet with different mnemonic?
+#### I noticed that we need another wallet for a masternode with a different mnemonic.
+Assume we use a hardware wallet, would we need another hardware wallet with a different mnemonic?
-It is recommended to use a separate empty account for your masternode as it only receive transactions fees - what we call public or 'coinbase address' on the documentation.
+It is recommended to use a separate empty account for your masternode as it only receives transactions fees - what we call a public or 'coinbase address' in the documentation.

-The block rewards are sent to the account connected to Shifu who make the initial deposit - the 'private' address.
+The block rewards are sent to the account connected to Shifu that makes the initial deposit - the 'private' address.

 #### Can I use the same address pair (taomn public address + initial deposit address) for all my nodes?
-Or I have to transfer tokens to another wallet and start the second node?
+Or do I have to transfer tokens to another wallet and start the second node?
 No.
-Must use different public 'coinbase' addresses.
+You must use different public 'coinbase' addresses.
 But you can use the same initial deposit ('private') address, then all rewards will be transferred to only one address.

-#### I have finished all steps of setting up node.
-Why I don't see my node on Shifu?
+#### I have finished all the steps of setting up a node.
+Why don't I see my node on Shifu?
 You must apply to become a masternode candidate.
 #### Do I need to deposit the 50K TAO before or after running 'taomn' in VPS?
 After.
 Your node must be fully synched before applying.